 After a ship with at least one mast resolves a move action, if any part of her bow physically touches any part of an enemy ship, she rams that ship.
-The ramming ship automatically becomes pinned.
+Roll a d6; if the result is higher than the number of masts remaining on the enemy ship, the enemy ship's player must choose and eliminate (remove from the game) one mast from that ship.
+Unless the enemy ship becomes derelict from being rammed, the ramming ship automatically becomes pinned.
 Ships can't ram each other while they are pinned.